 If you file a paper application, you will receive an e-mail (if the MGA has your e-mail address on file) once your entry has been processed and accepted.

-If there is any problem regarding your application that keeps it from being accepted, you will receive an e-mail (if the MGA has your e-mail address on file) or a postcard through the mail.
+If there is any problem regarding your application that keeps it from being accepted, you will receive an e-mail (if the MGA has your e-mail address on file) or by telephone.

-The MGA is very fortunate to have so many facilities make available their courses at no charge to the MGA in order to conduct the tournament program, and it greatly appreciates this relationship.
+The MGA is very fortunate to have so many facilities make available their courses with no green fee paid by the MGA in order to conduct the tournament program, and it greatly appreciates this relationship.
 However, this makes it impossible to offer a free practice round for every player in every tournament.
 Thus, you likely will have to pay to play a practice round, and the fee will vary from course to course.

 The MGA encourages the host club to make some times available for practice rounds at a reduced rate for players to play at their own expense.
 This might mean accommodating up to 240 players.
 Unfortunately, not every facility is able to do this.
 Thus, if you wish to play a practice round, you should contact the host club directly for their policy.